iqbaltkj/bulk-ldap-users-ou/README.md

 $ sudo systemctl restart slapd

 [Configure ldapscripts]

-# Set password for admin ldap server
+---- set password for admin ldap server ----
 $ sudo echo -n yourpassword > /etc/ldapscripts/ldapscripts.passwd

-# Configure ldapscripts configuration file
+---- configure ldapscripts file configuration ----

-$ sudo vim /etc/ldapscripts/ldapscripts.conf
+$sudo vim /etc/ldapscripts/ldapscripts.conf
 ___________________________________________________________________________________

-#  Copyright (C) 2005 Ganaël LAPLANCHE - Linagora
+#Copyright (C) 2005 Ganaël LAPLANCHE - Linagora
-#  Copyright (C) 2006-2017 Ganaël LAPLANCHE
+#Copyright (C) 2006-2017 Ganaël LAPLANCHE
 #
-#  This program is free software; you can redistribute it and/or
+#This program is free software; you can redistribute it and/or
-#  modify it under the terms of the GNU General Public License
+#modify it under the terms of the GNU General Public License
-#  as published by the Free Software Foundation; either version 2
+#as published by the Free Software Foundation; either version 2
-#  of the License, or (at your option) any later version.
+#of the License, or (at your option) any later version.
 #
-#  This program is distributed in the hope that it will be useful,
+#This program is distributed in the hope that it will be useful,
-#  but WITHOUT ANY WARRANTY; without even the implied warranty of
+#but WITHOUT ANY WARRANTY; without even the implied warranty of
-#  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+#MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
-#  GNU General Public License for more details.
+#GNU General Public License for more details.
 #
-#  You should have received a copy of the GNU General Public License
+#You should have received a copy of the GNU General Public License
-#  along with this program; if not, write to the Free Software
+#along with this program; if not, write to the Free Software
-#  Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307,
+#Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307,
-#  USA.
+#USA.

-# Note for Debian users:
+#Note for Debian users:
-# On Debian system ldapscripts will try to parse and use nslcd config.
+#On Debian system ldapscripts will try to parse and use nslcd config.
-# Look on commented variables and description lines started with DEBIAN.
+#Look on commented variables and description lines started with DEBIAN.
-# But you could override it's values here.
+#But you could override it's values here.

-# LDAP server
+#LDAP server
-# DEBIAN: value from /etc/nslcd.conf (uri) is used.
+#DEBIAN: value from /etc/nslcd.conf (uri) is used.
 SERVER="ldap://yourdomain.net"

-# Suffixes
+#Suffixes
-# DEBIAN: values from /etc/nslcd.conf (base maps) are used.
+#DEBIAN: values from /etc/nslcd.conf (base maps) are used.
 SUFFIX="dc=yourdomain,dc=net" # Global suffix
 #GSUFFIX="ou=Groups"        # Groups ou (just under $SUFFIX)
 USUFFIX="ou=Users"         # Users ou (just under $SUFFIX)
 #MSUFFIX="ou=Machines"      # Machines ou (just under $SUFFIX)

-# Authentication type
+#Authentication type
-# DEBIAN: value from /etc/nslcd.conf (sasl_mech) is used.
+#DEBIAN: value from /etc/nslcd.conf (sasl_mech) is used.
-# If empty, use simple authentication
+#If empty, use simple authentication
-# Else, use the value as an SASL authentication mechanism
+#Else, use the value as an SASL authentication mechanism
 #SASLAUTH=""
 #SASLAUTH="GSSAPI"

-# Simple authentication parameters
+#Simple authentication parameters
-# The following BIND* parameters are ignored if SASLAUTH is set
+#The following BIND* parameters are ignored if SASLAUTH is set
 BINDDN="cn=admin,dc=yourdomain,dc=net"
-# The following file contains the raw password of the BINDDN
+#The following file contains the raw password of the BINDDN
-# Create it with something like : echo -n 'secret' > $BINDPWDFILE
+#Create it with something like : echo -n 'secret' > $BINDPWDFILE
-# WARNING !!!!
+#WARNING !!!!
 Be careful not to make this file world-readable
 BINDPWDFILE="/etc/ldapscripts/ldapscripts.passwd"
-# For older versions of OpenLDAP, it is still possible to use
+#For older versions of OpenLDAP, it is still possible to use
-# unsecure command-line passwords by defining the following option
+#unsecure command-line passwords by defining the following option
-# AND commenting the previous one (BINDPWDFILE takes precedence)
+#AND commenting the previous one (BINDPWDFILE takes precedence)
 #BINDPWD="secret"

-# Start with these IDs *if no entry found in LDAP*
+#Start with these IDs *if no entry found in LDAP*
 GIDSTART="10000" # Group ID
 UIDSTART="10000" # User ID
 MIDSTART="20000" # Machine ID

-# Group membership management
+#Group membership management
-# ObjectCLass used for groups
+#ObjectCLass used for groups
-# Possible values : posixGroup, groupOfNames, groupOfUniqueNames (case-sensitive !)
+#Possible values : posixGroup, groupOfNames, groupOfUniqueNames (case-sensitive !)
-# Warning : when using groupOf*, be sure to be compliant with RFC 2307bis (AUXILIARY posixGroup).
+#Warning : when using groupOf*, be sure to be compliant with RFC 2307bis (AUXILIARY posixGroup).
-# Also, do not mix posixGroup and groupOf* entries up in you directory as, within RFC 2307bis,
+#Also, do not mix posixGroup and groupOf* entries up in you directory as, within RFC 2307bis,
-# the former is a subset of the latter.
+#the former is a subset of the latter.
 The ldapscripts wouldn't cope well with this configuration.
 GCLASS="posixGroup"   # Leave "posixGroup" here if not sure !
-# When using  groupOfNames or groupOfUniqueNames, creating a group requires an initial
+#When using  groupOfNames or groupOfUniqueNames, creating a group requires an initial
-# member.
+#member.
 Specify it below, you will be able to remove it once groups are populated.
 #GDUMMYMEMBER="uid=dummy,$USUFFIX,$SUFFIX"

-# User properties
+#User properties
-# DEBIAN: values from /etc/adduser.conf are used.
+#DEBIAN: values from /etc/adduser.conf are used.
 #USHELL="/bin/sh"
 #UHOMES="/home/%u"     # You may use %u for username here
 CREATEHOMES="no"      # Create home directories and set rights ?
 #HOMESKEL="/etc/skel"  # Directory where the skeleton files are located.
 Ignored if undefined or nonexistant.
 #HOMEPERMS="755"       # Default permissions for home directories

-# User passwords generation
+#User passwords generation
-# Command-line used to generate a password for added users.
+#Command-line used to generate a password for added users.
-# You may use %u for username here ; special value "<ask>" will ask for a password interactively
+#You may use %u for username here ; special value "<ask>" will ask for a password interactively
-# WARNING    !!!!
+#WARNING    !!!!
 This is evaluated, everything specified here will be run !
-# WARNING(2) !!!!
+#WARNING(2) !!!!
 Some systems (Linux) use a blocking /dev/random (waiting for enough entropy).
 #                In this case, consider using /dev/urandom instead.
 #PASSWORDGEN="cat /dev/random | LC_ALL=C tr -dc 'a-zA-Z0-9' | head -c8"
 #PASSWORDGEN="pwgen"
 #PASSWORDGEN="echo changeme"